kairosity/mp4-lionize/README.md

 ## Code Institute Milestone Project 4

 "Lionize" is a cutting-edge digital marketing business.
 This application has been built to encourage clients and prospective clients to buy their products.
 It offers information about the digital services and products on offer.
-Functionality and interactivity is increased once users register for a free account.
+Functionality and interactivity is increased once a user registers for a free account.
 When registered, users are able to view further information about the services and they are given access to the shop, as well as to the User Portal where they can engage in more customised interactions.
+Users can purchase products in the shop, their orders are recorded for them to view and they can review the products they have ordered.

+Please note that this project is for educational purposes only.
+"Lionize" is not a real business, the products on display are not for sale.
+Do not attempt to purchase any of the products.

 <br>